Batestinha/kvm/README.md

 JetKVM absolute mouse input as a mouse, producing cursor/IME behavior instead of normal touch behavior.

+A companion apk was made for the target android device to assist with lockscreen interaction.

 ### Android Controller UI

 The web UI includes an Android compact controller mode.
 In that mode it removes